Achenson/primerize-1d-local/README.md

 ## 📜 Acknowledgments & Attribution

-Powered by the Primerize 1D Engine (Developed by Das Lab, Stanford University) via WebAssembly.
+Powered by the RiboKit Primerize 1D Engine (Developed by Das Lab, Stanford University) via WebAssembly.

 This implementation builds directly on the core biological and thermodynamic models developed by Stanford University's Das Lab, making their scientific utilities universally available via client-side WebAssembly execution contexts.
 We thank the original authors for open-sourcing their bioinformatic architecture.